Answered By: Jan Uhde

 Grey literature refers to both published and unpublished research material that is not available commercially.

-It includes among other materials:
+It includes, among other materials:

 • conference papers/conference proceedings